Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 Distance from the main electrical panel

 The main electrical panel (also known as the ‘consumer unit’ is key to the electrical safety of your home or business premises.
 It needs to be located fairly close to your meter box.
 The meter tails between the main power supply and your meter should not exceed a distance of 3 metres.
 If this is unavoidable, Institute of Electrical Engineering (IEE) Wiring Regulations state that you will need to install an additional protective device at the nearest point to the supply inside the property.
-This may add additional cost to the project as it becomes more complicated.

 Accessibility for meter reading and maintenance

-It’s important to be able to access your meter regularly.
-Even if you have a smart meter, which automatically transmits your usage data to your energy supplier, it’s essential to be able to access your meter easily and comfortably.
-Not only is this important for manual readings, it is also necessary should your energy supplier need to make repairs to the meter.
+It’s important to be able to access your meter easily.
+Even if you have a smart meter, which automatically transmits your usage data to your energy supplier, it’s essential you can access your meter when needed.

 Safety considerations